Learn How to Use Gustar in Spanish and Avoid an Incredibly Common Mistake

 Do you see any difference in the construction between the Spanish and English versions?

-But do not read on yet!
-First, write down what you think the difference is and then keep reading the post normally.
+Write down what you think the difference is and then keep reading the post normally.

 On the Meaning of Gustar

 If you look up the verb gustar in a dictionary, you will get translations such as “to like,” “to taste,” “to enjoy” and “to be pleasing,” among others.

 At first glance, you might not notice anything weird.
 You may assume that you are dealing with yet another normal, boring regular Spanish verb and start building sentences like these (the symbol * means the sentence is grammatically incorrect):

 Yo gusto este libro.* (I like this book.)

 Las chicas gustan mi perro.* (The girls like my dog.)

 Mi hermano gusta la comida mexicana.* (My brother likes Mexican food.)